Program director

 For total unit requirements for graduation, see LLU General Education Requirements.

-Health Information Management—Certificate
+Health Information AND INFORMATICS—Certificate

 To be eligible for admission, the applicant must have a bachelor's degree from an accredited college or university.